abdu997/binance-fe-test/README.md

 - I would make my script more efficient
 - I would more on the styling of my graph
 - I would figure out how to handle new payloads that match the timestamp of a past payload.
+- I would work on the scale of the Y-axis